JadonFreed/Teiko_Assessment/README.md

 ### Database Partitioning
 I would partition by project_id if the scale drastically increased.
 This allows the system to ignore irrelevant project data during a query, significantly increasing speed as the dataset grows.

-Transitioning the backend from SQLite to PostgreSQL to support concurrent write access and advanced indexing would help when data grows significantly.
+Transitioning the backend from SQLite to PostgreSQL would support concurrent write access from multiple lab technicians and allow for advanced indexing strategies as the data grows significantly.